Marz4012/100-days-of-code/log.md

 **Thoughts** It is similar to haskell in a way, like concat, filter and others.
 There all similar ways to be used just like in haskell
 **Link(s) to work**

+### Day 18: May 28, 2017

+**Today's Progress**:  Started What the flex videos.
+Haven't been on but I am back now and hope to continue and complete the challenge.

+**Thoughts** I have been gone for so long maybe the lack of confidence killed me there but this time I will keep going and never give up.
+**Link(s) to work**